stephomi/nomadsculpt.com/manual/docs/tools.md

 ### ![](./icons/tool_move.png) Move
 The area under the brush will stick to the brush, allowing for elastic deformation.
 The selection is maintained during the move, so if you move the brush away, then move it back where you started, you will see no deformation.

-`Normal` will move the area under the brush along the surface normal.
+The sub mode is `Normal`, and will move the area under the brush along the surface normal.

 This brush is good for both large scale deformation and careful small deformation.